-From the Listing Date to the date of this annual report, 1 meeting[s] of the Remuneration Committee was held.
+For the year ended December 31, 2021, 1 meeting of the Remuneration Committee was held.
 The attendance of each Remuneration Committee member is set out in the table below:

-Name of Directors Attended/Eligible to attend
+Name of Directors Attended/ Eligible to attend

 Mr. Xu Xiangyang 1/1

 Mr. Lin Yuqi (appointed on March 29, 2021) 1/1

 Mr. Ng Jack Ho Wan 1/1

 Ms. Suo Yan (resigned on March 29, 2021) 1/1

-The Remuneration Committee has discussed and considered the remuneration of Mr. Lin Yuqi as per his appointment to the Board as the executive director and chief technological officer of the Company.
+The Remuneration Committee has discussed and considered the remuneration of Mr. Lin Yuqi as per his appointment to the Board as the executive Director, discussed and considered the remuneration packages of the Directors and senior management and making recommendations on and approving the remuneration policy and structure.